Written by David Skinner

 The Daniels Difference

 With 32 years experience in healthcare, we understand it all starts on the human level, within the four walls of a healthcare facility.
 From minimizing waste to effective segregation that facilitates lower costs, enhanced compliance, and sustainable processing and treatment, Daniels Health focuses on technologies that minimize risk exposure to high-risk waste streams and reduces the volume of waste going to landfills.
-Learn more about our medical waste processing and treatment solutions through our Operations menu here.
+What's more, we have a strong understanding of who regulates the medical waste disposal industry, as well as how to comply.
+Learn more about the disposal of medical waste, regulations, and our treatment solutions through our Operations menu here.

 Header Style: